 The Butterfly Stroke: This is the second fastest and most exhausting of all swim strokes.
 However, swimming a few lengths of butterfly is a lot of fun because its movements are unlike any other stroke.
 Plus when you do swim butterfly you always get a lot of attention.

-This section covers additional swimming information that will also be of interest to serious swimmers.
+This section covers additional swimming information that will be of interest to improvement-minded swimmers.

 Swimming Resources: Gives an overview of interesting swimming resources located on this and on other web sites.